|

 1421 - 1499 (?) |

-| NOTE: The data in this table is estimated (particularly the last four years) and subject to further modifications. |
+NOTE: The data in this table is estimated (particularly the last six years) and subject to further modifications. |

 Syd Nathan died of heart disease complicated by pneumonia on March 5, 1968 in Miami, Florida.
-In October, King was sold to Starday Records and the custom pressing business in Cincinnati ended. |
+In October, King was sold to Starday Records.
+The recording studio and custom pressing operation continued to operate at 1540 Brewster Avenue in Cincinnati through the end of 1971. |